miqyastech/sizeit-android/README.md

 - Please contact us at to get your API key.

-- The library will install a button that starts a popup for size reccomendation.
+- The library will install a button that starts a popup for size recommendation.

 - You will get all the product sizes by calling "FindMySizeActivity.getAllSizes()" function.

-- You will get perticular product size by calling "FindMySizeActivity.getSizeByAttribute('X')" function.
+- You will get particular product size by calling "FindMySizeActivity.getSizeByAttribute('X')" function.
 It will return X product size if it is available in locale storage (e.g., user) otherwise it will return empty.
 X - product name(miqyas_fit).